 Formal noncommutative symplectic geometry (generalizing symplectic geometry to the context of noncommutative geometry) has been introduced by Maxim Kontsevich, motivated by several constructions in geometry and mathematical physics including the cohomology of (compactifications of) certain moduli spaces, cohomology of foliations and perturbation expansions of Chern-Simons theory.
 He noticed that there is a parallel between computations in such seemingly distant problems, and conjectured a generalized version of Lie theory which should apply to those, and which should be at formal level reflected in some version of duality theory.
-The underlying theory has been constructed Kapranov and Ginzburg following his advice as a Koszul duality for operads.
+The underlying theory has been constructed by Kapranov and Ginzburg following his advice as a Koszul duality for operads.

 Kontsevich gave lectures at Harvard in 1991-1992 on aspects related to the expansions of Chern-Simons theory.